 Power of Attorney Letter for Child Care

 #2

-• All the invoices for every purchase or expenditure will be submitted to legal guardians at the end of each month.
+• All the invoices for every purchase or expenditure will be submitted to the legal guardians at the end of each month.

+Power of Attorney Letter for Child Care